 4 Ps and 7Ps of Marketing

 These Ps are the main elements and are also commonly known as the marketing mix or principles of marketing.
-The first 4 Ps (product, price, place, and promotion) are related to the physical products and the later 3 Ps (people, process, physical evidence) with service.
+The first 4 Ps (product, price, place, and promotion) are related to the physical products, and the later 3 Ps (people, process, physical evidence) with service.

 These (4+3) 7P’s effective combination largely determines the gaining of overall success from the marketing strategy and effort.
 In 1960, E. Jerome McCarthy developed the concept of 4Ps and additional 3Ps by Booms & Bitner in 1981.

-Your product should be right – for this market research, analysis of competitors’ products, what features and quality products other companies are offerings, etc. You should make your product stand out in the market, better perform than competitors, and attract more customers.
+Your product should be right – for this market research, analysis of competitors’ products, what features and quality products other companies are offering, etc. You should make your product stand out in the market, better perform than competitors, and attract more customers.

 You should consider the production costs, and administrative costs, study competitors’ pricing patterns, and customers’ ability to buy.
 A lower price may not give you enough money to cover your expenses whereas higher prices won’t get you more sales.
-Thus your product’s price should match with company’s expenses, compete with competitors, and which is affordable to customers.
+Thus your product’s price should match with company’s expenses, compete with competitors, and be affordable to customers.